YuezhenQin/financial-portfolio-frontend/README.md

 <a href="https://github.com/yuezhenqin" target="_blank">Shiming Jin</a>: back-end, UI design
 <a href="https://github.com/yuezhenqin" target="_blank">Xiaxin Song</a>: back-end, api design, DevOps

-## Tech Stack
-* Frontend is powered by native HTML,CSS,js and boostrap.
-* Backend is powered by node.js and express.js.
-* Persistence is configured to use RDBMS MySQL.
-* Testing is done with  Jest.

 ## Process (Software Development Life Cycle)
 Agile Framework